petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - Only applies if you have **ganged axes** (e.g., dual-Y or dual-Z).
+- This inversion is applied after any configured inversions in `$3 - Direction Invert (mask)`
 - Expressed as a bitmask **per axis**
 - Only **X**, **Y** and **Z** can be ganged
 :::